doudidas/smartSearchWeb/README.md

 ![Clarity](logo.png)

-Clarity Seed
+Clarity fork
 ============
-This is a seed project for Angular 2 applications using [Clarity](https://github.com/vmware/clarity).
-For more information on the Clarity Design System, visit the [Clarity website](https://vmware.github.io/clarity/).

-We offer this seed project in three different build systems:

-1. **Angular-CLI version (branch: master)**

-2. Webpack 2 version (branch: webpack)

-3. SystemJS version (branch: systemjs)
+This is the front part of the 3-tier application SmartSearch

 Getting started
 ----------------------------------